 Common prosperity is a term used by Chinese authorities and by President Xi Jinping in particular.
 It means redistribution of common wealth, where rich rural landlords share their wealth with citizens.
 Therefore, Beijing implicates tougher regulations for the private sector.

 Alibaba’s CEO Jack Ma has the second place in the list of charitable acts in China.
 He donated more than 17 billion yuan to charities in many areas, including environmental protection organizations, research institutes and charitable foundations.

 In 2021 e-commerce platform Pinduoduo decided to donate $372 million toward the development of China’s agricultural sector and rural areas.
 In total, the company plans to donate 10 billion yuan to support these sectors.
 This move more likely was inspired by Tencent, when it announced to put 100 billion yuan towards achieving Beijing’s goal of “common prosperity”.
-After Pinduoduo expressed support of this social governmental course, it received a commendation from the Communist Party for contribution to a fight against poverty in China.
+Pinduoduo received a commendation in Feb 2021 from the Chinese government for its contribution towards poverty alleviation.

 3. Weihai Weigao was “China Charity Enterprise” award winner